Respiratory Care Technology

 Prospective students submitting an application to the Respiratory Care Technology Program will be selected based upon certain criteria.

-Christa Mitchell, BSRC, RRT-AE
+Christa Mitchell, MBA, BSRC, RRT-AE

 MLK Center for Health Professions (CHP), 330E